ChicoState/FightMe/backend/README.md

         }
         ```
 2. Create a chatroom with the 2 users you just created with no conversations.
+    * This is the better and improved version of how to create a chatroom with user 1 and 2.
+You should be returned the same as the previous example.
+    * Be sure to use http://localhost:8080/api/chatroom/create on POST
+        ```
+        {
+            "userIds": [1,2]
+        }
+        ```
-    * Heres an example of the JSON body for the POST request:
+    * ~~Heres an example of the JSON body for the POST request:
-    With the URL being: http://localhost:8080/api/chatroom/1 on POST
+    With the URL being: http://localhost:8080/api/chatroom/1 on POST~~
+    * This is the depricated version
         ```
         {
         "users": [